amritsrivastava-cloud-devops/90DaysOfDevOps/2026/day-11/day-11-file-ownership.md

 Document: What's the difference between owner and group?

-- Owner is user which has permission to read write execute file
+- Owner is user having permission to read write execute file
 - Group is set of users who have permission same as group has . ex - if group is developers and tokyo and berlin are members and if group has permission of read write and execute then both member tokyo and berlin can do it .

 ---